-iPod Cable
+USB Cable

-Your coach is equipped with a cable to connect your iPod to play through your dash radio.
-This cable is located in the compartment above the dash radio.
+Your coach may be equipped with a cable to connect your USB to play through your radio.
+The USB cable is located in the compartment above dash radio.

-iPod Cable

-(Located in compartment above dash radio)
+USB Cable (Located in compartment above dash radio) -Typical Installation

--Typical Installation